Symyon/supply-chain-dapp/README.md

 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

 ## Notable Libraries used
-* web3 - for blockchain interaction
+* web3 - for blockchain interaction (minified embeded version)
 * @truffle/hdwallet-provider - for the possibility of performing transactions (sign/send ETH) through a web/browser wallet.

 ## Authors